Ensembl TrainingEnsembl Home

 Go to the Ensembl Plants homepage and do the following:

-1. Go to the region 1:405000-453000 in Oryza sativa Japonica.
+1. Go to the region between 405000 and 453000 on chromosome 1 in Oryza sativa Japonica.

 2. Turn on the AGILENT:G2519F-015241 microarray track.
 Are there any oligo probes that map to this region?

 3. Highlight the region around any reverse strand probes you can see.
-Do they map to any transcripts?
+Do they map to any Ensembl transcripts?

 1. Go to the Ensembl Plants homepage.
 Select Oryza sativa Japonica from the Species drop-down list and type 1:405000-453000.
 Click Go.

 2. Click on Configure this page to open the menu.
 You can find the AGILENT:G2519F-015241 track under Oligo probes in the left-hand menu, or by using the Find a track box at the top right.
-Turn on the track then save and close the menu.
+Turn on the track as Normal then save and close the menu.
 As the AGILENT:G2519F-015241 track is stranded, it appears at the top and bottom of the view.

 There are 5 probes mapped to this region on the positive strand and one probe on the reverse strand.